Tonguardorg/devdoc/reports.md

 * high risk (82 – 100),
 * wallets with no clear activity may be classified as Unknown

+`User may access the risk scoring only if he has at least one available request remaining.
+Once all requests are exhausted, access to the visualizer will be temporarily restricted until additional requests are replenished.`

 ### [GET]/v2/reports/wallet_risk_score
 **Risk score, risk level and query related info**